sweeetduude/arianna-tts-release/README.md

 ### Download

-The latest version of ARIANNA TTS can be found under the releases section of this repository.
+The latest version of ARIANNA TTS can be found [here](https://github.com/sweeetduude/arianna-tts-release/releases).
 Download the `.zip` file and unpack it to any location.

 ## Configuration

 Upon first launch, you will be prompted to enter your TTS token.
 Follow these steps to complete the setup:

 1. Start ARIANNA TTS.
 2. A prompt will appear asking for a TTS token.
 If you don't have one, click on the link to be redirected to [arianna.gg/tts](https://arianna.gg/tts) where you can obtain it.
+Currently only available for Tier 3 subscribers.
 3. Enter your token in the provided field and click "Save Token".
 4. The application is now ready for use.

 ## Custom Text and Sound Formatting

 To embed custom sounds within the TTS, use the following format: `###sound_name###`.
 Replace `sound_name` with the name of the sound.
+A full list of available sounds can be found within the tool.

 Copy and paste this text as an example